mngembu/Calories-Counter-App-Using-Google-Gemini-LLM/README.md

 ## Acknowledgements

-Thanks to Google's Gemini LLM for providing the foundational language model.
+- Thanks to Google's Gemini LLM for providing the foundational language model.
-Special thanks to Krish Naik for his resourceful lectures.
+- Special thanks to Krish Naik for his resourceful teachings.

 ## Contact

-If you have any questions, feel free to reach out to me at [ara.ngembu@yahoo.com].
+If you have any questions, feel free to reach out to me at ara.ngembu@yahoo.com.
-*Author: Mary Ara Ngembu*
+- *Author: Mary Ara Ngembu*

- ## Happy calorie counting!
+ ### Happy calorie counting!

 ---